dexalex84/postgresql_pglogical_replication/Readme.md

-## PostgreSQL to PostresSQL data transfer via pglogical by 2ndquadrant
+# PostgreSQL to PostresSQL streaming replication via pglogical by 2ndquadrant

-# This docker-compose project:
+## This docker-compose project:
 1) creates 2 PostgreSQL server "db_source" and "db_dest" and database with name "db"
 2) creates table public.person with fields:
 	```id serial primary key,